FabioZumbi12/obs-cleanstream/README.md

-# ⚠️ Stalled ⚠️ This project is not under active developmet

-## Cleanstream - Live Speech Filter using AI
+# Cleanstream - Live Speech Filter using AI

 CleanStream is an OBS plugin that cleans live audio streams from unwanted words and utterances using real-time local AI.